MicrosoftDocs/WSL/WSL/wsl-config.md

 - **[wsl.conf](#wsl-conf)**  to configure settings **per-distribution** for Linux distros running on WSL 1 or WSL 2.

 Both file types are used for configuring WSL settings, but the location where the file is stored, the scope of the configuration, and the version of WSL running your distribution all impact which file type to choose.

+The version of WSL that you are running will impact the configuration settings.
+WSL 2 runs as a lightweight virtual machine (VM), so uses virtualization settings that allow you to control the amount of memory or processors used (which may be familiar if you use Hyper-V or VirtualBox).

 ## wsl.conf